 Capitol Hill is a vibrant neighborhood east of downtown Seattle.
-It's the epicenter of the LGBTQ community in Seattle, with rainbow crosswalks and flags, and big community events like PrideFest each June.
+It's the epicenter of the LGBTQ community in Seattle, with bright rainbow crosswalks and flags, and big community events like PrideFest each June.

 What to do in Capitol Hill